Jim-JMCD/DuplicateFF/README.md

 An exceutable created from the *shc* utility always requires bash.
 More : [Github shc](https://github.com/neurobin/shc)

 ### Notes
-Created on MS Windows WSL-Ubuntu, tested with MSYS2 and Gitbash shells.
-It should work on Cygwin (MSYS2 and Gitbash are Cygwin derivates) and other Linux.
+Tested with MSYS2 and Gitbash shells.
+It should work on Cygwin (MSYS2 and Gitbash are Cygwin derivates).

 To move or remove duplicate files there are some suggestions in [How to delete duplicate files](https://github.com/Jim-JMCD/DuplicateFF/blob/main/How%20to%20delete%20duplicate%20files.md) using the **_duplicateFF_KeepCopy_** and **_duplicateFF_RemoveALL_** scripts in this repository.